reubenosborne/student-prep/prep-curriculum/core-reflection.md

 Your task is to create a learning log or journal that you will use throughout the prep curriculum.

 __Tips to reflecting__
-- Write it / speak it for a lay audience.
+- Write it / speak it for a lay audience
 - Use visual language
 - Attach it to something you already know